 Karate Lessons/Classes In Childs Hill

 Our Karate classes in Childs Hill focus on all sorts of people, usually one of these three: Men and women who would like to study a new martial art style or sport which keeps them healthy People who are serious about learning Karate & Individuals who want to develop the capacity to protect themselves while increasing their confidence in day to day life We can work with men, women and children of all age groups irrespective of their experience or natural ability.

 Karate practice (Childs Hill ) – Our Karate Classes in Childs Hill

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Childs Hill .
+We bring these 3 activities together to bring a complete Karate tuition experience in Childs Hill .